Irregular Hodge numbers of Frenkel--Gross connections: The irregular Hodge numbers of Frenkel--Gross connections

 By \cite[Plate I-VII]{BourbakiBourbakiLiegroups02}, the exponents of $\check{\mathfrak{g}}$ are distinct numbers.
 So the dimensions of irreducible representations (as well as the Jordan blocks of $N$) are distinct numbers. \end{proof}

-\paragraph{Proof of \cref{thm:main}} The rescalable integrable mixed twistor $\scr{D}$-module on $\nabla_{\check{G}}$ exists by \cref{lem:existence}.
+\begin{proof}[{Proof of \cref{thm:main}}] The rescalable integrable mixed twistor $\scr{D}$-module on $\nabla_{\check{G}}$ exists by \cref{lem:existence}.
 To calculate its irregular Hodge numbers, it suffices to prove the theorem for one type in each row of diagram \eqref{eq:monodromy-groups} by the functoriality \eqref{eq:pushout}.
 So we assume that $\check{G}$ is of type $A_n$, $B_n$, $E_7$, $E_8$, and $F_4$.

-For each type, by \cref{lem:reduction1}, it suffices to prove the theorem for one almost simple group.
+For each type as above, by \cref{lem:reduction1}, it suffices to prove the theorem for one almost simple group.
 So we prove the theorem for simple groups for each type.

 By \cref{lem:reduction2}, it suffices to know the Hodge numbers of $\nabla_{\check{G}}(V)$ for one faithful representation of $\check{G}$.
 So we choose $V$ as the adjoint representation of these groups.
-From \cref{lem:different-Jordan-blocks}, as $\nabla_{\check{G}}(V)$ is irreducible and its local monodromy at $0$ have Jordan blocks of different sizes, we conclude the proof by \cref{thm:minuscule}.
+As $\check{G}$ is not of type $D_{2n}$, from \cref{lem:different-Jordan-blocks}, we deduce that the local monodromy at $0$ of the irreducible connection $\nabla_{\check{G}}(V)$ has Jordan blocks of different sizes.
+Therefore, we conclude the proof by \cref{thm:minuscule}. \end{proof}